Retailers Need to Give Data the Reins

 The Right Information

 A holistic data-driven strategy involves drawing upon all of your metrics.
 This includes global sales data, online marketing engagement, competitor success, mobile app engagement, in-store experience and more.
 Many retailers don’t even realize how much data can be gleaned from these sources.
 Taking all of these into account means that you hardly even have to make decisions anymore.
 The data will literally tell you what you need to do.
 The key to this is to enable data collection.
 An example of a way that retailers are doing this is by encouraging customers to use a mobile app to navigate the store and find deals.
-This allows businesses to learn about their customer behaviors while in-store, and online.
+This allows businesses to learn about their customer behaviours while in-store, and online.

 The Right Measurement Metrics